-A total of 18 subjects (11 males and 7 females) participated in the data collection.
-During collection, subjects placed their hands within the multi-view field of view and performed 70-80 randomly generated gesture sequences (8-16 instances each) according to given interaction tasks.
-The classes and order of micro gestures in each interaction sequence were randomly assigned by the program to prevent habitual or predictable motion patterns.
-Finally, each subject contributed about 800 valid instances, ensuring rich individual and motion diversity.\\ {\bf Hand Skeleton Acquisition.} We adopt the multi-view self-supervised hand pose estimation method ~\cite{ren2022dual,ren2022mining}, which leverages multi-view depth images to automatically generate 21-joint hand skeleton data.
-We test this method on the manually annotated held-out evaluation set, and the Mean Per Joint Position Error is 2.78 mm.\\ {\bf Action Annotation Pipeline.} We designed an efficient semi-automatic gesture annotation pipeline to accurately label the start and end frame of micro gesture segments.
-A heuristic gesture recognition algorithm first automatically generates initial annotations for gesture segments.
-To ensure annotation quality, five expert volunteers were recruited to thoroughly review the automatic annotations.
-For sequences with substandard automatic annotations, volunteers performed detailed manual refinements to correct deviations.
-More details on data collection and annotation can be found in the supplementary material.
+A total of 18 subjects (11 males and 7 females) participated in data collection.
+During collection, they placed their hands within the multi-view field of view and performed 70-80 randomly generated gesture sequences (8-16 instances each) following tasks.
+The gesture classes and order in each sequence were randomly assigned to avoid habitual or predictable motion patterns.
+Each subject contributed about 800 valid instances, ensuring diverse subjects and motions.\\ {\bf Hand Skeleton Acquisition.} We adopt the multi-view self-supervised hand pose estimation method ~\cite{ren2022dual,ren2022mining}, which leverages multi-view depth images to automatically generate 21-joint hand skeleton data.
+We test this method on the manually annotated held-out evaluation set, and the Mean Per Joint Position Error is 2.78 mm.\\ {\bf Action Annotation Pipeline.} We designed an efficient semi-automatic gesture annotation pipeline to label the start and end frames of micro gesture segments.
+A heuristic gesture recognition algorithm first generates initial annotations automatically.
+To ensure quality, five expert volunteers reviewed the automatic annotations.
+For sequences with poor initial annotations, volunteers manually refined them to correct deviations.
+Specifically, if the gestures performed by subjects differed from predefined sequence, predefined labels were modified to match.
+If initial boundaries differ significantly from the actual motion, they are manually re-annotated.
+More details on data collection and annotation are provided in the supplementary material.